energysistem/manuals/42510-Energy-TDT-SD3/en/13-television_digital_terrestre.md

 ![TV List](http://static.energysistem.com/images/manuals/42510/55cdc5a1a0484.jpg)

 ### Dynamic channel mosaic display
 Its channel mosaic display (MSM – Multi screen mosaic) shows up to 9 channels on screen at the same time.
-The selected channel will be displayed with moving images while the rest will show a snapshot of the current program.
+The selected channel will be displayed with moving images while the rest will show a snapshot of the current programme.

-This function is useful to channel-hop in a fast way by displaying different programs on screen.
+This function is useful to channel-hop in a fast way by displaying different programmes on screen.

 Press *"MSM"* (27) to show the dynamic channel mosaic display.